-However, a parent or eligible student may object to the release of a student's directory information.
+However, a parent or eligible student may object to the release of this information.
+Any objection must be made in writing to the principal.
 This objection must be made in writing to the principal within ten school days of your child's first day of instruction for this school year.
 [See Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, included in the forms packet.]